mateo19182/fieldNormalizer/README.md

 7. **Record Merging**: Records with the same email address are merged
 8. **Deduplication**: Duplicate records are removed
 9. **NULL Handling**: NULL values are ignored
-10. **JSONL Output**: Records are written to output in JSONL format in batches
+10. **Output Generation**: Records are written to output in the specified format (JSONL, CSV, or JSON) in batches

 ### Memory-Efficient Processing